 If you are a US citizen or a resident alien of the United States and you live abroad, you are still taxed by the IRS on your worldwide income.
-But, if you earn wages as an employee or have self-employment income while working in a foreign country as an ex-patriate or expat, you might be able to exclude up to $105,900 (2019) as tax-free income (or 2 x $105,900 or $211,800 if married to another foreign income earner).
-This alone would save you $27,000 in taxes (or over $54,000 for couples who both qualify).
+But, if you earn wages as an employee or have self-employment income while working in a foreign country as an ex-patriate or expat, you might be able to use the foreign earned income exclusion to exclude up to $107,600 (2020) as tax-free income (or 2 x $107,600 or $215,200 if married to another foreign income earner).
+This alone would save you $19,900 in taxes (or over $39,000 for couples who both qualify).

 So, it’s a big deal, and it’s an even bigger deal that you take the necessary steps to qualify for the foreign earned income exclusion and its cousins the foreign housing exclusion and foreign housing deduction.
 Please visit our FAQs for more information on expat taxes and the foreign earned income exclusion.

-WCG (formerly Watson CPA Group) is a progressive tax consultation and preparation firm embracing internet technology to provide worldwide tax service from offices in Colorado, USA.
-A secure online Client Portal allows remote taxpayers to exchange financial information, tax documents and tax returns saving valuable time and resources.
+WCG is a progressive tax consultation and preparation firm embracing internet technology to provide worldwide tax service from our offices in Colorado, USA.
+A secure online client portal allows remote taxpayers to exchange financial information, tax documents and tax returns saving valuable time and resources.
 Scan or fax your tax stuff at your leisure!
-In person appointments are certainly challenging, so if requested, we can set up a Skype meeting.
+In person appointments are certainly challenging, so if requested, we can set up a GotoMeeting video conference.
 Also, we can work with stateside representatives who have been given Power of Attorney to oversee your financial matters while you are away.
 We’ll make this very easy.

 Foreign Earned Income Exclusion

-There are several small hoops and gotchas that you need to be careful with, but the big requirements are-
+There are several small hoops and gotchas that you need to be careful with when considered expat taxes, but the big requirements are-

 - Your tax home must be in a foreign country. (tax home definition)